Coil winding technology: Chains on poles (chained poles)

 If, however, the flyer winding technique for toothed chains requires auxiliary tools for placing the wire into the winding space or the linear arrangement needs to be given up when the winding of a single tooth takes place, the wire can be directly deposited with the needle winding technique.
 A special benefit when using the needle winding technique is provided by the possibility to wind all three phases at the same time depending on the type of stator circuitry.
 Especially advantageous is the behavior of the connecting wires between the coils of the individual phases at the rounding of the teeth if the linear arrangement of the teeth for the winding does not need to be given up.
 Therefore, it is opportune to make sure that the connecting wires pass through the center of the rounding radius.

 Owing to this smart arrangement of the wires, it is possible to avoid changes in the wire length during rounding.
 When using the needle winding technique, it is quite common to wind multiple toothed chains simultaneously.
 This happens mainly on carrier tools or workpiece carriers that are positioned inside the needle winding machine.
-Owing to the fact that the phases U, V and W as well as multiple stators can be wound at the same time, the needle winding technique has a high performance density in connection with the use of toothed chains.
+As the phases U, V and W as well as multiple stators can be wound at the same time, the needle winding technique has a high performance density in connection with the use of toothed chains.